EthanTolson/Data_Structures_With_Python/3-Trees.md

     return value + recursiveadding(value - 1)
 ```

 Trees use recursion for many of their common operations.
 See the example [below](#code) for some examples of recursion with trees.
-For the example problem we will walk you through creating a function that
+For the example problem we will walk you through creating a function that will check if a value is in a tree.
 ## Trees with Python
 Python has no builtin tree data structure so we will build our own.